Large covariance matrix estimation via penalized log-det heuristics: Computational aspects

-In Algorithm \ref{alg_ld}, we first rescale, at step 1, by the trace of the input $\mf{\Sigma}_n$, and we then restore the original scale at step 4.
+In Algorithm \ref{alg_ld}, we first rescale, at step 1, by the trace of the input $\mf{\Sigma}_{n}$, and we then restore the original scale at step 4.
 This approach differs from the original application in \cite{farne2020large}.
 It has the advantage to set the threshold grid and to perform threshold selection in a controllable way.
 By Algorithm \ref{alg_ld}, we derive $(\widehat{\mf{L}}^{(ld)}_{\rm{A}},\widehat{\mf{S}}^{(ld)}_{\rm{A}})$, where the superscript $\rm{A}$ stands for ALCE (ALgebraic Covariance Estimator).
-Note that we derive the step-size $\ell=\frac{10}{4}$ from the Lipschitz constant $l=\frac{5}{4}$ derived in Section \ref{LipC} (see \eqref{lips_const}).
+We then present Algorithm \ref{alg_fro_2}, which is the analog of Algorithm \ref{alg_ld} for problem \eqref{obj_all} with $\mathcal{L}(\mf{\Sigma},\mf{\Sigma}_{n})=\mathcal{L}^{(F)}(\mf{\Sigma},\mf{\Sigma}_{n})$.